- Check your builder is a registered building practitioner for the type of work they will be doing and uses a written major domestic building contract

 A competent consultant will also be able to provide the building lawyer with a technical understanding of the building project.
 Search for building consultants online or in the telephone directory.
 Check they are qualified and experienced in the type of work you are undertaking (for example, two-storey, timber-framed construction), and have insurance that will cover you for the type of work they are doing.

 Control your costs

 - Select your fixtures and fittings and make sure they are specified in the contract.
 Ensure they are available when required by the builder.
-View our Building contracts checklist page.
+View our Building contracts checklist.

 - Where possible, avoid including fixtures and fittings in the contract that are not specified, for example, by model or make (prime cost items) and items with an unknown price (provisional sum items).
 These can blow your budget and cause delays.
-View our Building contracts checklist page.
+View our Building contracts checklist.